HASwitchPlate/openHASP-docs/docs/devices/makerfabs-tft-touch.md

 | PWM Screen dimming      | :x: no    | :x: no    | :x: no
 | | [:material-cart-variant: Buy][1]{ .md-button .md-button--primary } | [:material-cart-variant: Buy][2]{ .md-button .md-button--primary } | [:material-cart-variant: Buy][3]{ .md-button .md-button--primary }

+The camera and SD card are not supported by openHASP 0.6.1.

 !!! tip
     An optional [environmental expansion board][4] can be added to provide a temperature, humidity and air quality sensor.